REPLACE DAIRY MILK WITH ONE OF THESE CHOICES:

 DID YOU KNOW THAT GHEE (CLARIFIED BUTTER) IS BOTH LACTOSE AND CASEIN FREE?

-Everything tastes better sautéed in Ghee (Clarified Butter).
+And everyone knows that EVERYTHING tastes better sautéed in Ghee (Clarified Butter).
 Hey, just ask Julia Child!

 WHAT VEGAN OPTIONS CAN REPLACE BUTTER?

-- Earth Balance Vegan Buttery Sticks
+- Vegan Buttery Sticks

 - Vegan Margarines/Shortening